joholl/rpi4-uboot-tpm/README.md

 not being able to operate at SPI mode 0?
 Now is the time.

 Secondly, there is a compile-time bug.
 Just apply these two patches.
-(If the patches do not compile, call `git checkout 7dbafe06` first.)
+(If the patches do not apply, call `git checkout 7dbafe06` first.)

 ```bash
 git apply /path/to/dm-spi-fix-CPHA-and-implement-CPOL-for-soft-spi.diff